What is Total Physical Response?

 When to Use It and When Not To

 TPR should be used when students are learning new vocabulary.
-Once you can see that students remember the words, remove the body movement.
+Once you see that students remember the words, remove the body movement.
 Similarly, do not overuse TPR because just like any strategy, students can get sick of it.
-Intermix this strategy with other enriching ESL strategies.
+Intermix this strategy with other activities that students look forward to doing .
 On the website TPR World they recommend incorporating the verbal side of the brain with dialogues, stories and patterned drills.
-In the past, I used word sorts, the Frayer Model, vocabulary games, cloze writing, visual aides in my lessons, and I had students draw images of the words.
+In the past, I used word sorts, the Frayer Model, vocabulary games, cloze writing, visual aides, and I had students draw images of the words.

 While teaching online I have ramped up my TPR game by focusing in on words that lend themselves to body movement and that are a major part of the entire unit.
-It is also good to focus on words that will be useful in real life.
+Focus on words that will be useful in real life.
 For words that are not conducive to body movement, I fall back on other strategies such as modeling language patterns and having the student repeat them, modeling instruction so the student can take my lead in an activity, using visual aides such as a whiteboard or the writing tool on the PowerPoint, and incorporating props.

 Using TPR Online vs. In Person